shawjitesh/LeetCode75/README.md

 ## 🚀 Recent Updates

+- **Added Maximum Twin Sum of a Linked List** solution with optimized O(n) approach using tortoise and hare algorithm for efficient twin pair calculation
 - **Added Reverse Linked List** solution with efficient O(n) iterative approach using three-pointer technique for reversing linked list
 - **Added Odd Even Linked List** solution with efficient O(n) node separation technique for grouping odd and even positioned nodes
 - **Added Delete the Middle Node of a Linked List** solution with optimal O(n) two-pointer technique for efficient middle node deletion